bjordan2010/gogo/readme.md

-Gogo is my 2nd attempt at a Go (game, weiqi, baduk) game in Go (lang).
+Gogo is my 2nd attempt at a Go (weiqi, baduk) game in Go (lang).
 Borrowed some Shiny example code for a good start.

 ## Todo List
 - [x] Figure out how to use command line options to set board size and scale (19,18 and 9,35) May improve later but it works.